algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 -  <strong>parse_verilog(VerilogCode)</strong> : It seeks to identify the various elements of the circuit, input, output and wire.
 In order to create a structure representing the Verilog code.
 -  <strong>parse_SDF(sdfContent)</strong> : Should analyzes an SDF file to extract timing information, such as propagation delays and timings.
 -  <strong>analyze_circuit_files(VerilogCode, sdfContent)</strong> : After identify the components,this function creates connections between the various circuit components.
--  <strong>generate_json_file(data, filePath)</strong> : generates a JSON file from a data object and saves it in the filePath location.
+-  <strong>generate_json_file(data, filePath)</strong> : Generates a JSON file from a data object and saves it in the filePath location.
 It's will be use to creat JSON file based on .sdf and .v files.